enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/archi.rst

 With this way to associate queue to nodes, it is very easy to specialise nodes and usages.
 It is for example possible to have one node polling a queue very fast, while another polls it more slowly.
 More interestingly, it makes it easy to adapt to the size of the underlying servers: one engine may be able to run 10 jobs for a queue in parallel while another, on a more powerful server, may run 50 for the same queue.
-It also makes it possible to specialise servers: some will poll a set of queues, others will poll a completly different set of queues.
+It also makes it possible to specialise servers: some will poll a set of queues, others will poll a completely different set of queues.

 A :term:`Job Definition` has a default queue: all job requests pertaining to a job definition are created (unless otherwise specified) inside this queue.